(You

 ago.

-"We want to let the people
+"We want to let the people of the U.S. know

-of the U.S. know that there are real Christians in
+that there are real Christians in China," said the

-China," said the Rev. Cao Shengje, president of the
+Rev. Cao Shengje, president of the Shanghai-based

-Shanghai-based China Christian Council, which
+China Christian Council, which sponsored the

 exhibition.

-The first exhibition of its
+The first exhibition of its kind outside

-in the cathedral's arboretum with more than 50
+cathedral's arboretum with more than 50 items

-China, including an "imperial edition" of the Bible
+including an "imperial edition" of the Bible

 published in 1894 and presented by a group of